dboddie-canonical-work/disgorged-docs/supported-snap-hooks.md

 > ⓘ Note that configuration options do not need to be defined anywhere. `snapctl set` and `snap set` will accept any (valid) option name.

-<h2 id='heading--default-configure'>The default-configure hook</h2>
+<h2 id='supported-snap-hooks-heading--default-configure'>The default-configure hook</h2>

-The default-configure-hook is an optional extension to the [configure hook](supported-snap-hooks.md#heading--the-configure-hook) that executes only on snap installation and _before_ services are started to provide access to the default configuration values stored in a device’s [gadget snap](gadget-snaps.md).
+The default-configure-hook is an optional extension to the [configure hook](supported-snap-hooks.md#supported-snap-hooks-heading--the-configure-hook) that executes only on snap installation and _before_ services are started to provide access to the default configuration values stored in a device’s [gadget snap](gadget-snaps.md).

 The default-configure hook should be located within ‘meta/hooks’ and requires a configure hook to be present.
 A missing configure hook will result in an error.